American elderberry (#1)

 Nova is similar to York in a lot of ways, being selected for large clusters of large berries.
 I have also seen it fruit on new wood.
 Nova is also known to be self-fertile, but heavier cropping can be expected with another variety such as York.

-Elderberries now have a well-established reputation in mainstream circles as a food and medicine.
-The berries tout one of the highest concentration of antioxidants found in a fruit, and they also create resistence against, and resilience with, illnesses such as the flu virus.
+Elderberries are celebrated as a medicine and food.
+The berries tout one of the highest concentration of antioxidants found in a fruit, and they also create resistance against, and resilience with, illnesses such as the flu virus.

 Plant details: